soda4fries/personal-website/README.md

 - `bun run dev` - Start development server
 - `bun run build` - Build for production
 - `bun run preview` - Preview production build
+- `bun run deploy` - Deploy to Cloudflare Workers
 - `bun run format` - Format code with Prettier

+## ☁️ Deployment

+This website is configured for deployment to Cloudflare Workers using Wrangler.
+The `wrangler.json` configuration file handles static asset serving from the `dist` folder.

+To deploy:
+1. Build the project: `bun run build`
+2. Deploy to Cloudflare: `bun run deploy`

+On first deployment, you'll be prompted to authenticate with Cloudflare and create a new Workers project.